 2. The oral cavity is fixed in an open position so that the doctor has unhindered access to the lymphoid tissue.

-3. A probe of the endoscopic apparatus is inserted into the nasal opening, which transmits a video image in real time and allows the doctor to see the adenoids on a computer monitor.
+3. An endoscopic probe is inserted into the nasal opening, which transmits a video image in real time and allows the doctor to see the adenoids on a computer monitor.

 4. Removal of the nasopharyngeal tonsils is carried out through the mouth using surgical instruments.

-Immediately after the completion of the therapeutic manipulations, the child is transferred to the general therapy ward.
+Immediately after completion of the treatment procedures, the child is transferred to the ward general therapy.
 A good field of view and modern equipment allow for rapid excision of lymphoid tissue with minimal trauma to the nasopharyngeal mucosa.

-Adenotomy using the coblation method is performed in exactly the same way as laser removal of the nasopharyngeal tonsils, but only using a cold plasma device.
+Adenotomy using the coblation method is carried out exactly according to the same principle as laser removal of the nasopharyngeal tonsils, but only using a cold plasma device.

-If the surgical operation was performed without violating the treatment protocol, there were no complications and the peripheral tissues, nerve endings were not affected, then a special course of restorative rehabilitation is not required.
-The child should not eat anything in the first 2 hours after removal of the adenoids.
+If the surgical operation was performed without violation of the treatment protocol, no complications arose and the surrounding tissues and nerve endings were not affected, then a special course of restorative rehabilitation is not required.
+The child should not eat anything for the first 2 hours after adenoid removal.

-After the specified time, you can use broth, puree and other liquid food.
-Stale foods, rough, fibrous, salty, pickled, sour, spicy foods are completely excluded from the diet.
+After the specified time, you can eat broth, puree and other liquid foods.
+Stale foods, coarse, fibrous, salty, pickled, sour, spicy foods are completely excluded from the diet.

-In the next 5 days after the operation, it is recommended to rinse the mouth and larynx with a weakly concentrated antiseptic solution.
-To prepare it, you need to take 1 tsp. table salt without a slide and dissolve it in 0.5 liters of warm water.
+In the next 5 days after surgery, it is recommended to rinse the mouth and larynx with a weakly concentrated antiseptic solution.
+To prepare it you need to take 1 tsp. table salt without a slide and dissolve it in 0.5 liters of warm water.

-With the prepared solution, the child should perform daily rinsing of the mouth and throat.
+The child should rinse the mouth and throat with the prepared solution daily.
 The duration of the treatment procedure is 3-5 minutes.
 2 times a day after brushing your teeth.
-Children under the age of 5 who do not yet have sufficient oral care skills are treated with an antiseptic throat treatment with a Lugol solution.
+Children under 5 years of age who do not yet have sufficient oral care skills are treated with an antiseptic throat treatment with Lugol's solution.
 The procedure is performed once a day for 5 days.

-How long will the result last after removal of the adenoids in a child
+How long will the results last after removing adenoids from a child?

 Adenoid hyperplasia is not a recurrent disease.
-With the complete removal of the lymphoid tissue, a long-term therapeutic result is provided, excluding the re-formation of growths.
-Partial excision of the adenoids while preserving part of the tonsils increases the risk of tissue overgrowth and blockage of the airway.
+At complete removal lymphoid tissue provides a long-term therapeutic result, eliminating the re-formation of growths.
+Partial excision of the adenoids while preserving part of the tonsils increases the risk of tissue regrowth and blockage of the respiratory canal.

 In this case, the child may again face the problem of breathing through the nose.
-The likelihood of a relapse of the disease is unlikely, and re-formation of adenoids is rare.
+The likelihood of recurrence of the disease is unlikely, and re-formation of adenoids is rare.

-The only exceptions are cases of violation of the treatment protocol, mistakes made during the operation, the preservation of most of the hyperplastic tissue of the nasopharyngeal tonsils.
-To avoid recurrence of the disease, it is recommended during the year at least 1 time per month. visit a pediatric otolaryngologist.
+The only exceptions are cases of violation of the treatment protocol, errors made during surgery, or preservation of most of the hyperplastic tissue of the nasopharyngeal tonsils.
+To avoid relapse of the disease, it is recommended to apply at least once a month during the year. visit a pediatric otolaryngologist.

 Possible complications after removal of adenoids in a child

-Complications arising after removal of adenoids in children of all age groups are associated with the characteristics of the postoperative period.
+Complications that arise after adenoid removal in all children age groups- associated with the characteristics of the postoperative period.

 In the first 2-3 days after surgery, the following complications may occur:

-In the event that, after removing the adenoids, the child has the above complications, then you should immediately contact the attending otolaryngologist or surgeon performing the operation.
+If, after removal of the adenoids, the child experiences the above-mentioned complications, it is necessary to immediately contact the attending otolaryngologist or the surgeon performing the operation.

 Adenotomy is not a dangerous operation that must be performed on time.
 Severely enlarged tissue of the nasopharyngeal tonsils is more difficult to remove.
-Operating a child in the early stages of adenoid formation guarantees the restoration of nasal breathing, rapid healing of the nasopharynx and the absence of negative consequences.
+Operating on a child early stages adenoid formation, guarantees the restoration of nasal breathing, rapid healing of the nasopharynx and the absence of negative consequences.

 Video about adenotomy

-Adenoids are enlarged nasopharyngeal tonsils, which lead to difficulty in nasal breathing, hearing loss, and physical and mental retardation.
-Normally, the tonsils serve as a protective organ, protecting the body from the penetration of infections, but frequent infectious diseases lead to repeated inflammation of the lymphoid tissue, as a result of which it grows in the form of adenoids.
+Adenoids are called enlarged nasopharyngeal tonsils, which lead to difficulty in nasal breathing, hearing loss, and physical and mental retardation. mental development.
+Normally, the tonsils serve as a protective organ, protecting the body from infections, but frequent infectious diseases lead to repeated inflammation of the lymphoid tissue, as a result of which it grows in the form of adenoids.

 Most often, children aged 3 to 7 years get sick as a result of frequent ARVI and other infectious diseases (measles, scarlet fever).

-Adenoids may also be accompanied by such symptoms as dry cough, fever, night snoring, mucous, yellow-green nasal discharge.
+Adenoids may also be accompanied by such symptoms as a dry cough, fever, night snoring, and mucous yellow-green discharge from the nose.

-Surgical intervention is necessary only if all conservative methods have not yielded a positive result.
-The most effective way to treat adenoids is to remove them.
+Surgical intervention is necessary only when all conservative methods have failed positive result.
+Most effective method Treatment of adenoids - their removal.

 Inflammation of the adenoids can occur in three forms of the disease: acute, chronic and subacute